umarwazeer/Vue-eCommerce-Store/README.md

 # Vue eCommerce Store

 ## Overview
 A responsive eCommerce store built with Vue.js and CSS.
-The project showcases an interactive shopping experience with features like product listing, cart management, and dynamic updates.
+The project showcases an interactive shopping experience with features like product listing, cart management, and dynamic updates. update

 ## Features
 - Dynamic product listing with Vue.js.